snakemake/snakemake-wrappers/bio/fastq_screen/README.md

 Note that `fastq_screen` hard-codes the output filenames.
 This wrapper moves the hard-coded output files to those specified by the rule.

+Also note that while the dictionary form of `fastq_screen_config` is convenient, the unordered nature of the dictionary may cause `snakemake --list-params-changed` to incorrectly report changed parameters even though the contents remain the same.
+If you plan on using `--list-params-changed` then it will be better to write a config file and pass that as `fastq_screen_config`.

 ## Input

 A FASTQ file, gzipped or not.